 A day on safari at Naboisho (either from a longer stay or arriving today) enjoying safari activities such as game drives or village visits in the afternoon.
 In the evening, meet your Asilia Safari Fundi for a briefing about the days ahead.

 Good to Know

 What Is Included In This Adventure?

-One night at Naboisho Camp on game package basis on 1st night, airstrip transfers at start and end from Ol Seki airstrip to Naboisho camp, guiding by Asilia Safari Fundi, Roelof or equivalent for duration of the walking safari (morning of Day 2 to departure on Day 4), two nights fly-camping on full board basis (all meals and house drinks – soft drinks, local spirits, beers, house wines), retention of tent at Naboisho camp for the fly-camping nights, Naboisho conservancy fees for 3 nights, Asilia conservation charge and Medevac cover.
+One night at Naboisho Camp on game package basis on first night, airstrip transfers at start and end from Ol Seki airstrip to Naboisho Camp, guiding by Asilia Safari Fundi, Roelof or equivalent for duration of the walking safari (morning of Day 2 to departure on Day 4), two nights fly camping on full board basis (all meals and house drinks – soft drinks, local spirits, beers, house wines), retention of tent at Naboisho Camp for the fly camping nights, Naboisho conservancy fees for three nights, Asilia conservation charge and Medevac cover.